-Course Name and Number Difficulty Level Credit AP Statistics (20440) 1.45 1.0
+Course Name and Number Difficulty Level Credit AP Statistics (20440) 1.45 1.0 NCAA

-This one-year course, for seniors or juniors who have completed Trig/Pre-Calc, is designed to prepare students for the advance placement statistics exam.
-This course will introduce students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
-Students will analyze and present real-world data using multiple representations and various technologies.
+This one-year course for sophomores, junior, or seniors who have completed Algebra II H, or the academic Statistics, is designed to prepare students for the advance placement statistics exam.
+The course will introduce students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
+Students are exposed to the broad conceptual themes of exploring data, sampling and experimentation, anticipating patterns, and statistical inference.

-Prerequisite(s): Algebra II and Trigonometry
+Recommended Grade: 10th, 11th and 12th Prerequisite(s): Algebra II or Statistics